entrepeneur4lyf/kwaak/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 Always wanted to run a team of AI agents locally from your own machine?
-Kwaak provides a terminal interface to operate autonomous AI agents on your codebase.
+Improve test coverage, write documentation, or improve code quality, while you focus on building the cool stuff?
+Kwaak enables you to run a team of autonomous AI agents right from your terminal.

 <!-- demo here -->

 Powered by [Swiftide](https://github.com/bosun-ai/swiftide), Kwaak is aware of your codebase and can answer questions about your code, find examples, write and execute code, create pull requests, and more.
 Unlike other tools, Kwaak is focussed on autonomous agents, and can run multiple agents at the same time.

 > [!CAUTION]
-> Kwaak is in early development and can be considered alpha software.
+> Kwaak can be considered alpha software.
 The project is under active development, expect breaking changes.
 Contributions, feedback, and bug reports are very welcome.

-Part of the [bosun.ai](https://bosun.ai) project.
+Kwaak is part of the [bosun.ai](https://bosun.ai) project.
 An upcoming platform for autonomous code improvement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Features
+## High level features

-- Run multiple agents at the same time, each with their own copy of the code
+- Run multiple agents in parallel
-- Agents have access to your code, can use a variety of tools, and can be interact with the user
+- Quacking terminal interface
-- Currently only works with `OpenAI`.
-More are planned, the project is not tied to a single LLM.
+- As fast as it gets; written in Rust, powered by Swiftide
-- Tools are safely executed in a docker based sandbox environment
+- Agents operate on code, use tools, and can be interacted with
-- Broad language support: Python, TypeScript/Javascript, Java, Ruby, and Rust.
-Language support is easily extendable, and limited to what Swiftide supports.
+- Sandboxed execution in docker
-- Rich terminal markdown rendering
+- Python, TypeScript/Javascript, Java, Ruby, and Rust

 <p align="right">(<a href="#readme-top">back to top</a>)</p>